timothyhinrichs/padme/enforcer/README.md

 ![Enforcer Diagram](Enforcer_Diagram.png)

 The first two are used to implement Answer Mode.
 The third is used to implement Plugin Mode.
 The last of these is used as the interface between the PADME Controller.
 All four APIs are described in this document.

 It is expected that an Enforcer may be implemented in or out of process.
 The APIs defined here are defined in-process using golang syntax.
 Conversion to HTTP end points is done by turning the request into a JSON serialized post.
 HTTP Callbacks for the Controller API are not yet defined.
 The APIs may support a request id scheme, where the caller asserts a numerical ID for a given request and the response to that request is passed with the same ID to allow for faster responses.

 Finally, and with a touch of irony, authorization of callers to any of the Enforcer APIs is still TBD.
 For example how Controllers and Enforcers will authorize each other is still TDB.
 It should be assumed however that these kinds of operations will go over SSL.

 ## Packet Level Answer API ##
 The Packet Level Answer API supports infrequent low level look ups such as those that might be found in software defined networking.

     //
     // Answer inspects a packet, extracts any protocol information that it can
     // from the packet, and matches it against policies known by the enforcer.
     //
     // true is returned if policies allow this traffic.
     // false is returned if policies do not allow this traffic, or if
     // the packet was not understood.
     //
     func Answer(packet byte[]) (bool)

+COMMENT: Credentials aren't necessary here, but they are in the Request-level API?

 ## Request Level Answer API ##
 The Request Level Answer API supports most normal services requests.
 For example a web services request for a specific target URL uses this call.

     //
     // Answer matches a request described by properties and credential
     // against the rules known by this enforcer.
     //
     // properties are the intrinsic properties of a given request.
 For
     // example the source tcp port or the destination ip address, or the
     // target URI.
 These are composed (along with the credential)